 Drive young people’s personal development in the arts

 Young people need to plan their work with an adviser, and keep a record by creating their own Arts Award portfolio.
 Young people can pick their own style of portfolio – this could be a diary, video, website blog – or something different altogether.
+Take a look at this video by Bridge organisation, Arts Connect West Midlands, to get a feel for what Gold Arts Award involves.

 Employers, universities and colleges know that Arts Award is a qualification that shows young people’s level of commitment and progress in the arts, and in developing new skills.